ibm-cloud-docs/text-to-speech/custom-models.md

 ## Updating a custom model
 {: #cuModelsUpdate}

 To update information about a custom model, use the `POST /v1/customizations/{customization_id}` method.
 You specify the updates as a JSON object.
 In addition to modifying its name and description, you can also use this method to add or update word/translation pairs in the model.
-Note that you cannot change a model's language once it is created.
+You cannot change a model's language once it is created.

 The following example updates the name and description of a custom model.
 An empty JSON array is sent with the `words` parameter to indicate that the model's entries are to remain unchanged.